kytulendu/rra-krr/rrowl.md

 After an incident with the remain of oddly looking creature during an archaeological trip in the Hidden Temple, He have been transformed in to... something...
 He now have great power and many abilities, for example, ability to change his forms at will or phase through matter or traverse other dimension/other universe or extra sensory that enable him to "see" the soul of any being.

-While the power he received was superb and cool, it a bit more like a curse as his default form was now that of eldritch monster thingy that make him difficult with others, as in his universe and probably other too, this form is beyond mortal being to comprehend, or more likely it did some kind of mind trick to the one seeing him, so anyone looking at him will probably gone nut. along with unsustainable hunger for living being fresh, blood and... soul? that still linger in his mind, even when he was in Rra-krr form.
+While the power he received was superb and cool, it a bit more like a curse as his default form was now that of eldritch monster thingy that make him difficult with others, as in his universe and probably other too, this form is beyond mortal being to comprehend, or more likely it did some kind of mind trick to the one seeing him, so anyone looking at him will probably gone nut. along with insatiable hunger for living being fresh, blood and... soul? that still linger in his mind, even when he was in Rra-krr form.

 He can also disguise himself to any living being that other(s) is expected to see or he expected other(s) to see by using his psychic abilities to project false perception of him self, or causing hallucination to other(s) with the same method.
-Although, the down side is it only affect the mind, not physical body, so any machine can still detect it, with exception when use in true form.
+Although, the down side is it only affect the mind, not physical body, so any machine can still detect it.
 In Rra-krr form it require lots of concentration and he would unable to feel/sense emotional state or thought of those around him if not taking Nepeta-Leaves extract due to limitation of Rra-krr’s physiology.
+The exception is when he use it in true form, he can also "warp the reality" of his form to what other(s) is expected to see or he expected other(s) to see.

 While he can shape-shift in to any creatures that he and Lord of the Forest ate when he was in true form, the forms that he shift into are the corrupted version of that forms (something that look like his true form), with exception of Rra-krr and Fanged God form.